ibm-cloud-docs/power-iaas/global-replication-service.md

 Volume ID and group ID for volume pair will differ on both sites, but consistency group name would be the same for the mater-aux volume pair.
 {: Note}

-## Performing a failover and failBack operation
+## Performing a failover and failback operation
 {: perform-fail-over-back}

 You can perform a failover by stopping volume-group with access as true.
 This action provides read access to volumes from the secondary site making the volumes accessible from the secondary site.